indutny/dukgyp/README.md

 ## Build Instructions

-Funny enough, but right now this project can be built only using `node`.
-This is not going to be a dependency in [very near future][4].
-As it is right now, the best way to build it is to run:
+This project can be built on system without node.js, but to get the source file one need to build it somewhere else where node.js is available:

 ```sh
 npm install
 npm run build
 ```

-It can be tested with:
+dukgyp can be tested with:
 ```sh
 npm test
 ```